alexeilebedev/spoticli/README.md

     ORIGINAL QUERY             track:Mis dos peque?as album:Cachaito artist:Cachaito Lopez
     SUCCESSFUL QUERY           track:Mis dos album:Cachaito artist:Cachaito Lopez
     STRATEGY                  remove word containing ? character

+## FILES

+- lib.pl contains library functions as pget/pset (persistence)
+  and syscmd

+- spoticli is the main client.
+You can specify multiple words on the command line, e.g. ./spoticli next next to skip 2 tracks forward

+- You can run VERBOSE=1 ./spoticli if you want to trace all subprocess invocations

+- sfy.pl is a simple module implementing all Spotify queries.
+  It supports the track searching strategies.
+  Also implements auto-login in case the token expires.

+- goog_playlists.pl is a google play playlist converter